 MAGA Mindset explores the three main aspects at work (culture, the media, and the Trump/MAGA mindset), and how to apply Trump’s tactics to your life.

-Now, you’re wondering why you should listen to Mike Cernovich’s take, rather than your favorite Fox News anchor or contributor.
+Now, you’re wondering why you should listen to Mike Cernovich’s take, rather than your favorite political commentator.
 First of all, very few of them thought Trump had any serious chance of winning to begin with.
 Secondly, those people are completely out of touch with white working-class “flyover country,” which is where Cernovich grew up, and where Trump’s appeal was greatest.
 Finally…

 Cernovich saw the rise of Trump coming shortly after Trump announced his candidacy, while pollsters like Frank Luntz and statisticians like Nate Silver never seriously thought Trump could win.